 Home Address - If the bank accepts a home address and you happen to have a home in the States, then this is a viable option.

 Commercial Office - This will be the least flexible and high-cost option, but it will get the job done.
 Find the smallest office suite you can find out there to reduce the cost.

 TruLease Plan - With this service, you will obtain a real lease contract and will satisfy one of the primary requirements when opening a U.S. bank account.

 Business Address Alternatives For Every Kind of Startup

 As you have seen, there are many choices to choose from when looking for a business.

 However, a virtual mailbox will be the best solution for most businesses.
 Some of the main reasons why a virtual mailbox is the best choice for most businesses are:

-- It’s flexible where you can combine other services such as check depositing, to be a full business solution.
+- It’s flexible because you can combine other services such as check depositing, to be a full business solution

 - Most affordable if you don’t need a physical location